Dogmeat (Fallout): Appearances

 An entirely different dog named Dogmeat appears in Fallout 3 by Bethesda Softworks, which begins in the year 2277.
 His master, a scavenger, was killed by a band of raiders in the scrapyard where the dog is to be found.
 Dogmeat can be recruited by Fallout 3's player character, the Lone Wanderer.
 The dog can find objects of value across the landscape and bring them to the player.
 Fallout 3 expansion set Broken Steel optionally (enabled by choosing the 'perk' bonus "Puppies!" after reaching 22nd experience level) allows a killed Dogmeat to be replaced by a new one (with twice as many hit points, that is a starting value of 1,000 instead of 500) whenever he dies during the game.
-A fanmade mod, which provides an armor for Dogmeat, was compared by Destructoid to the infamous horse armor DLC from Bethesda's The Elder Scrolls IV: Oblivion, "except free and functional".

-A new version of Dogmeat appears in Fallout 4.
-In this game, Dogmeat is a German Shepherd, and can not die.
-Dogmeat also appears in Fallout Shelter.
+A new version of Dogmeat appears in Fallout 4, as a German Shepherd, who cannot be killed, and can still locate items in the wasteland like in Fallout 3.
+This version of Dogmeat also appears in Fallout Shelter.